-Not knowing which Social Security program you’re on
+Not knowing which Social Security benefits you get.

 Not supplying enough information when you apply